kripken/cxx_demangle/README.md

 ## Usage

+In CommonJS:

 ```javascript
 let { demangle } = require("demangle");
 console.log(demangle("__Znwj")); // "operator new(unsigned int)"
 console.log(demangle("__Z3FooIidEvi")); // "void Foo<int, double>(int)"
 ```

+In a browser, including `demangle.js` in a script tag will set a `demangle` function on `window`.
+Untested.

 ## Building